The early days of SEO were like the Wild, Wild West.

 Here’s how that translates to what’s on your page:

-Or when a user clicks on the link, it will navigate them to the indicated page.
+When a user clicks on the link, it will take them to the indicated page.

-If you’ve never dug into the details of URLs before, it’s easy to imagine that merely creating a link is where the fireworks end.
+If you’ve never dug into the details of URLs before, it’s easy to imagine that merely creating a link is where the fireworks end – but there’s a much more profound reason for brands to focus on this simple element.

-As I previously mentioned, in 2012 Google decided to rock the SEO world by releasing the Penguin algorithm.
+As I previously mentioned, in 2012, Google decided to rock the SEO world by releasing the Penguin algorithm.
+Then it was updated again.

-Due to this change, anchor text quickly became the easiest way to determine how relevant a reliable website was.
+Due to these changes, anchor text quickly became the easiest way to determine how relevant a reliable website was.

 Google also started using backlinks and its anchor texts to see if a website had been over-optimized.

-And since Google penalizes over-optimization in this case, the role of the anchor text was only magnified.
+Since Google penalizes over-optimization in this case, the role of the anchor text was only magnified.
+Since Google has updated the Penguin algorithm multiple times, it’s easy to presume we’ll see even more changes in the future.

 At the very least, it’s clear that the anchor text used in backlinks is an SEO signal for the foreseeable future.

-Google now will only penalize the offending page instead of entire sites, but that could still affect your traffic and revenue in the long run.
+Luckily, the algorithm has wisened enough that Google will now only penalize the offending page instead of entire sites, but this could still dramatically affect your traffic and revenue in the long run.

 When it comes to search engines, SEO experts like to leave no stone unturned.

-An exact match anchor text is when you use the same words as the targeted keywords for your entire page.
+An exact match anchor text is when you use anchor text wording as the targeted keywords for your entire page.
+For example, using “free SEO tool” as the anchor text to link to my SEO tool Ubersuggest.

-In the early days of SEO, using exact matches enough times on a single page almost guaranteed that your post would do well.
+In the early days of SEO, using exact matches several times on a single page almost guaranteed your post would do well.
+But, they were overused to such an extent that Google penalized overuse.

-It’s still a good idea to use some, but in general, you should lean toward other types of anchor texts.
+It’s still a good idea to use some exact match anchor texts.
+However, in general, you want to mix it up with other types of anchor texts.

-This is a helpful method to anchor text because I can still effectively include my keyword without coming across as spammy.
+It’s an especially useful method for anchor text because I can still effectively include my keyword without coming across as spammy.

-And since this will not be seen as manipulative linking practice, it’s a highly recommended way to boost the authority of your page.
+Since this isn’t seen as a manipulative linking practice, it’s a highly recommended way to boost the authority of your page.
+But, like other strategies, you don’t want to overuse them.

 As an outbound backlink, this is a great practice.